 Queue is full and Matchmaking errors

 The first 24 hours were a bit of a disaster for Playground LTM.
 It went live for around an hour before being whipped offline for fixing.
-It’s taken a week for Epic Games to fix the problem, and it has warned that there may still be some problems with queues.
+It’s took a week for Epic Games to fix the problem, and it has warned that there may still be some problems with queues.